Drewisatlas/mixsynth-front/README.md

 #All saved synths are loaded at start of app
 #Users can play synths with a virtual keyboard
 #Synths can be played by clicking a keyboard
- - enable a toggle for on the screen or with key controls or remove it
+#enable a toggle for on the screen or with key controls or remove it
+#Waveforms can be filtered

-logging in loads up synths
+# logging in loads up a list of synths
-- user synths and saved synths
+# user synths and saved synths
 - clicking on a synth loads that synth with presets
 - Users can edit their synthesizers.
 - Users can delete their synthesizers.